 The Bombay High Court dismissed ONGC’s petition in 2021, following which ONGC approached the SC.

 CJI Ramana constituted a special Bench consisting of Justices D.Y.
 Chandrachud, Sanjiv Khanna, and Surya Kant to review the pay scale under the Arbitration Act.
 Three other cases where the Court is interpreting the Fourth Schedule of the Arbitration Act have been tagged with ONGC v Afcons.

-ONGC argues that the fee charged is outside of the stipulated amount listed under the Fourth Schedule of the Arbitration Act.
-Further, Public Sector Undertakings (PSU) such as ONGC are under severe scrutiny from the Comptroller and Auditor General of India—they are unable to release funds to pay significantly high fees.
-Lamenting that PSUs do not have the luxury of paying high fees that private companies do, ONGC argues that it will be disadvantaged in the arbitration process if it refuses to comply with the arbitrators’ demands.
+ONGC argued that the fee charged exceeds the fee in the agreement between ONGC and Afcons Gunanusa.
+The increased fee demanded by the arbitrators far exceeds the amount stipulated under the Fourth Schedule of the Arbitration Act.
+The Attorney General K.K.
+Venugopal, for ONGC, argued that Public Sector Undertakings (PSU) are under severe scrutiny from the Comptroller and Auditor General of India—they cannot justify exorbitant spending on arbitrations.
+Lamenting that unlike private companies, who have the luxury of paying a high fee, ONGC argued that it will suffer from bias for refusing to comply with the arbitrators’ demands.

 Dr. Abhishek Manu Singhvi, appearing for Afcons, pointed out that the cap for arbitrator’s fees under the Fourth Schedule was ₹30 lakhs.
 If the arbitration proceedings take place across 100 sittings, then the fees payable per arbitrator per sitting would only be ₹30,000.
 In the present case, 50 sittings have already been completed with a resolution being nowhere in sight.
 Singhvi contended that such a nominal fee would be inadequate for retired Judges.